iRobotCorporation/ssm-ctl/README.md

 Produce a parameter file from the parameters at the given paths, saved to the given file or stdout.

-### ssm-ctl push
+### ssm-ctl deploy

 ```
-ssm-ctl push [--overwrite] [--delete] [--dry-run] [--input NAME VALUE]... [--secure-input NAME]...
+ssm-ctl deploy [--overwrite] [--delete] [--dry-run] [--input NAME VALUE]... [--secure-input NAME]...
 PARAMETER_FILE...
 ```

-Load the given parameter files and push the parameters to SSM.
+Load the given parameter files and deploy the parameters to SSM.
 * `--overwrite` Default to overwriting existing parameters
 * `--delete` Delete parameters as found by the diff (see below).
 * `--input NAME VALUE` Set the variable `NAME` to `VALUE`
-* `--dry-run` Print out the parameter configuration that would be pushed, but do not push it.
+* `--dry-run` Print out the parameter configuration that would be deployed, but do not deploy it.
 * `--diff` Print out the diff (see below).
  * Note this may still make KMS calls to decrypt encrypted `SecureString` parameter values.